Are Indiana Records Public?

 Contact the Record Custodian in Charge of the Records

 The Indiana Public Records Law mandates record custodians to maintain and issue copies of public documents to interested persons or entities, provided the records are not exempt under the state law.
 Thus, record seekers must contact the designated record custodians to obtain the necessary information.
-In addition, record seekers must note the agency's mode of issuing Arizona public records.
+In addition, record seekers must note the agency's mode of issuing Indiana public records.

 The Indiana Department of Corrections